Some Natural Tips that are Proven to Reduce Wrinkles

 Every night try to go to bed at the same time, and get at least eight hours of sleep.
 Try to wake up at the same time every day and if you can, take a little nap in the afternoon.

 Getting improper sleep causes the body to produce too much of the hormone cortisol, which breaks down cell formation and is also responsible for raising stress levels.
-By sleeping more you allow your body to rest and form more elastin that will make your skin look more radiant and youthful.
+By sleeping more, you allow your body to rest.

 Use glasses (both prescription lenses and sunglasses)